Protect PDF

 Is the oMyPDF protect tool free?

 Yes.
-Adding a password and permissions to your PDF is 100% free with no sign-up required.
+Adding a password and permissions to your PDF is free, with no sign-up required — on files up to 100 MB.

 What's the difference between the user and owner password?